leon3s/nextauri/README.md

 Please consult the [Next.js](https://nextjs.org/docs) and [Tauri](https://tauri.app/v1/guides/) documentation respectively for questions pertaining to either technology.

+## 🧪 Testing

+To test your application we recommand you to use [Cypress](https://www.cypress.io) using [Tauri](https://tauri.app/v1/guides/testing/mocking) mocking technique.

+If you want me to add `Cypress` as part of the template react to this [discution](https://github.com/leon3s/nextauri/discussions/19)

+You may also want to take a look to pre-alpha [WebDriver Testing](https://tauri.app/v1/guides/testing/webdriver/introduction) from Tauri.

 ## ⚡Production

 To build in production you can do it in a single command.
-This will build and export Next.js and build Tauri for current the environement.
+This will build and export Next.js and build Tauri for your current environnement.

 ```sh
 npm run tauri build
 ```

-Look into `src-tauri/tauri.conf.json` to tweak the settings, and refer to [Tauri](https://tauri.app/v1/guides/) documentation for more information.
+Look into `src-tauri/tauri.conf.json` to tweak the settings, and refer to [Tauri](https://tauri.app/v1/guides/building) building documentation for more information.

-## 👀 Look out
+## ⚠️ Warning

-When working with Next.js in development it will start a `Nodejs` server in background in order to have `HMR` (Hot Module Replacement) capability but also `SSR` (Server Side Rendering).
+If you are new to Next.js beware When working with it in development ! <br />
+It will start a `Nodejs` server in background in order to have `HMR` (Hot Module Replacement) capability but also `SSR` (Server Side Rendering).
 That mean your React/Typescript code have two execution context :

-1. On the server
+1. On the `Server`
+    - Code is executed by Node.js runtime.
     - There is no notion of `window` or `navigator` it's part of `Browser API`
-    - You cannot call `Tauri API` in this context since Tauri do his injection on the `Browser` side
+    - You cannot call `Tauri API` in this context since Tauri injection happen in the `Browser` side

-2. On the client
+2. On the `Browser`
+    - Code is executed by the Tauri `Webview`
     - `Tauri API` will work fine and any other `Browser API` package `d3.js` for example

+Note that your production code will alway be running in a `Browser` side context. <br />
+Since we use the `SSG` feature from Next.js no Node.js server will be packaged in production.

 ```
 referenceError: navigator is not defined
 ```
-This error can orcur when importing `@tauri-apps/api` for example There is 3 workaround that you can use:
+This error can orcur when importing `@tauri-apps/api` for example There is 2 workarounds that you can use :

 1. Is client method